GoutamSharma369/java-quotes-app/README.md

     ```bash
     sudo docker-compose up -d
     ```

-### Final Deployment Status

-[cite_start]The application is successfully running and exposed on the standard HTTP port[cite: 29]:

 ### Final Deployment Configuration (`docker-compose.yml`)

-[cite_start]This is the final, corrected configuration used to launch the application[cite: 31, 33]:
+This is the final, corrected configuration used to launch the application:

 ```yaml
 version: '3.8'